 - Symptoms that suggest an obstruction to the flow of urine.

-Tests may include a scan of your kidneys or bladder, and/or a look inside your bladder with a special telescope (cystoscopy).
+- A look inside your bladder with a special telescope (cystoscopy).

 What is the treatment for a urine infection in men?